West Hollywood Restaurant Conservatory is a Design Gem

 The Intention: Hustead wanted to construct a casual hangout area that wouldn’t become cliquey.
 It’s a small spot that could easily become engulfed by one large party.
 There was also the obvious desire to create drama with fire, which as I mentioned before, is visible from the dining room.

-Design Elements: This zone features the fire pit, “comically small” stools that are easy to move around and allow you to co-create the space to fit the needs of you and your friends.
+Design Elements: This zone features the fire pit, “comically small” stools that are easy to move around for you and your friends.
 Umbrellas at Golden Hour create a super cozy, almost tropical feel.

-Experience: We celebrated two birthdays on Convervatory’s opening night and as a party of 12 we were one of those large cliques that could have easily take over the space.
+Experience: We celebrated two birthdays on Conservatory’s opening night and as a party of 12, we were one of those large cliques that could have easily take over the space.
 Hustead was right.
 The furniture choices still allowed other couples and smaller groups to hang out by the fire pits.
 We were able to move the chairs and stools around easily.